campfireunion/docs/docs/1.0/creator-tools/tutorials/adding-movement-to-hair-cloth-and-tails.md

 **Step 8.** Disable culling.

-If the Culling Mode isn’t disabled, it can cause unexpected simulation problems with Flipside Studio’s multi-camera system.
+If the Culling Mode isn’t disabled, it can cause unexpected simulation problems with Flipside’s multi-camera system.
 To do this, set the **Culling Mode** to **Off**.

 ![Flipside Creator Tools - Culling mode](https://www.flipsidexr.com/files/docs/2023.1/CT_MB_collider-list.png)